Mukaffi28/DjangoFinanceVisualizer/README.md

 ## Overview

-Welcome to the Django CRUD Application for Stock Management!
+Django CRUD Application for Stock Management!
 This web application allows users to perform CRUD operations (Create, Read, Update, Delete) on stock data.
 You can access the app at [https://mukaffi28.pythonanywhere.com/](https://mukaffi28.pythonanywhere.com/).

 ## Features